HARDY8118/tpt/CONTRIBUTING.md

 OR

 Add something not in the issues tab.

-New styles or shapes or controls can be added to make the program more interactive.
+Following can be added
+- New styles
+- New shapes/charts
+- Controls to make more interactive